MISSION: Chronic Pain and Illness Portraits

 In our culture there is rarely space to talk about pain or discomfort.

-Having spent several years finding comfort from my own chronic pain in my self-portraits, I began creating portraits of other people suffering with chronic conditions.
-I have worked with many different people of all ages and backgrounds.
+Having spent several years finding comfort from her own chronic pain in self-portraits, KYRIANNA began creating portraits of other people suffering with chronic conditions.
+She has worked with many different people of all ages and backgrounds.
 Each demographic and each person faces a unique set of difficulties that make each portrait varied on many levels.

-In order to create these portraits I have a several-step interview process.
-The voice of the subject is ultimately the most important piece to me here, so I begin by going through a loose, two page questionnaire that allows me to hear various aspects of their journey.
+In order to create these portraits KYRIANNA has a several-step interview process.
+The voice of the subject is ultimately the most important piece here, so she begins by going through a loose, two page questionnaire that allows her to hear various aspects of their journey.
 E.g. When did your symptoms begin?
 Do you have a diagnosis?
 How has it affected your mental health and relationships with others?
 Etc..
-I think this is one of the most crucial parts.
-Almost every person I’ve talked to has shared with me that they have never had anyone ask them about their conditions and really listen and care about what they had to say.
+This is one of the most crucial parts.
+Most clients share that they have never had anyone ask them about their conditions and really listen and care about what they had to say.
 There’s opportunity for catharsis just in that.

-I have strong visions of visual metaphors for my self-portraits.
-I do my best to guide the people I’m working with through a process where they can come up with their own idea of how to visualize their symptoms in a way that feels genuine and authentic to them.
-I want them to leave the project feeling seen and heard, and having a visual articulation of their condition that allows perhaps for more understanding from the people around them, as well as personal validation of what can at times be a frustratingly intangible struggle.
+KYRIANNA has strong visions of visual metaphors for her self-portraits.
+She guides the people she works with through a process where they can come up with their own idea of how to visualize their symptoms in a way that feels genuine and authentic to them.
+Each person should leave the project feeling seen and heard, and having a visual articulation of their condition that allows perhaps for more understanding from the people around them, as well as personal validation of what can at times be a frustratingly intangible struggle.

-Each time I exhibit this project I hope it to have a three-layered impact: that it may provide a therapeutic and cathartic experience for the people in the paintings, for viewers with chronic conditions to feel seen and represented, and to increase social consciousness and compassion around these conditions and what it’s like to live with them.
+Each time KYRIANNA exhibits this project it provides a three-layered impact: a therapeutic and cathartic experience for the people in the paintings, viewers with chronic conditions feel seen and represented, and an increase in social consciousness and compassion around these conditions and what it’s like to live with them.